EichlerLab/svpop/README.md

 | sub | sub | Substitution (ref bases replaced) |
 | rgn | rgn | Any region |

+There are several combined svtypes:

+1. `insdel`: ins and del
+1. `insdelinv`: ins, del, and inv

 There are two types of merges, callerset and sampleset.
 A callerset merge takes multiple callers for a single sample and merges them into a consensus callset.
 A sampleset merges a single source (single caller or single callerset) across multiple samples (e.g. nonredundant callset across samples).
 The merging process is flexible and is capable of using